lokeshwarlakhi/Q-Mart-Online-Marketplace/README.md

 - **Item Browsing**: Buyers can browse through items by category or search for specific items.
 - **Item Details**: Detailed view of each item with high-quality images and descriptions.

+### Item Management

+- **Add Items**: Sellers can add new items to the marketplace with detailed information and images.
+- **Edit Items**: Sellers can edit the details of their listed items.
+- **Delete Items**: Sellers can delete their items from the marketplace.
+- **Dashboard**: Users can see and manage the items they have added from their personal dashboard.

 ### Conversations

 - **Messaging**: Built-in messaging system allows buyers and sellers to communicate directly within the platform.
 - **Conversation Management**: Users can view their conversation history and manage their messages.
 ## Tech Stack

 - **Backend**: Django, Django REST framework